superyu1337/schoolman/README.md

 # schoolman

 A school management with TUI interface written in Java.
-Made in part of my internship at an IT company in my city.
+Made as part of my internship at an IT company in my city.